erdos-project/erdos/README.md

 The Python-Rust bridge interface is developed in the `python` crate, which also contains user-facing python files under the `python/erdos` directory.

-If you'd like to build ERDOS for release (has better performance, but longer build times), run `maturin develop --release`.
+If you'd like to build ERDOS for release (better performance, but longer build times), run `maturin develop --release`.

 ## Running an example